 2 – Sticking With The First Method

 Once you’ve decided to go Agile, you will have to pick one of the applications to use.
-Whether it is Scrum, Kanban or others you pick ass your first Agile experience, it is important to know you can change them anytime.
+Whether it is Scrum, Kanban or others you choose ass your first Agile experience, it is essential to know you can change them anytime.

-It is very unlikely you will know which of the Agile applications will work for you before you try them out.
+It is doubtful you will know which of the Agile applications will work for you before you try them out.
 So after you had a couple of iterations and you start understanding how this process works, do not be afraid to see what else is out there.
-Maybe you will find another application is better for you or you may even modify the current method to better suit your needs.
+Maybe you will find another application is better for you or you may even modify the current method to suit your needs better.

 3 – Choosing a Tool Before the Method